We are using this page to keep in touch and encourage everyone to continue to worship the Lord, pray and serve our community together.

 Online Church Services

-If you are missing church services we now have a video church Sunday service.
+If you are missing church services we now have a video reflection instead of a Sunday service.
 All our previous video services can be viewed by clicking on the link to our sermons page.
 There are also many other churches who are providing a live streaming of their Sunday service.
 We have listed a few links to live services on this page that members of Holy Trinity have enjoyed.

 Shirley's Reflections on Life after Lockdown